 We now have that there exists some $\epsilon$ so that all holomorphic curves in the closure of $\{r>\epsilon\}$ are contained in $\mathcal O$.
-To complete the proof of our lemma, all we need to do is compose $r$ with a cut off function which is equal to $1$ at $0$ and which vanishes outside of an $\epsilon$-neighborhood of $0$.
-The resulting continuous function $\rho:\mathcal O\longrightarrow [0,1]$ is $1$ at $f$ and has the property that any holomorphic curve in the closure of $\{\rho>0\}$ is contained in $\mathcal O$.
+To complete the proof of our lemma, all we need to do is compose $r$ with a cut off function equal to $1$ at $0$ and vanishing outside of an $\epsilon$--neighborhood of $0$.
+The resulting continuous function $\rho\co \mathcal O\longrightarrow [0,1]$ is $1$ at $f$ and has the property that every holomorphic curve in the closure of $\{\rho>0\}$ is contained in $\mathcal O$.
 This completes the proof of Lemma \ref{shrink}.

 \stop